Feeling overwhelmed? Here are 8 tips that will help you feel less like a basket case and more in the flow with your life.

 You will not feel overwhelmed or frustrated or lonely or sad or blah forever.
 I promise.

 Despite how unpleasant feelings can make us feel stuck or like we will never feel good again, it’s not true.
-You will laugh again.
-You will feel peace again.
-You feel not feel like a chicken with her head cut off.
+You will laugh again, feel peace again, and not feel like a chicken with her head cut off.
 I promise.
 It might not be today or next week, but those negative feelings will not last forever.

 In the mornings, I like to journal, read, and relax.
 But it’s not all that relaxing when all I can think about is everything I need to do that day.